Raessan/tensorrt_lib/README.md

 # REQUIREMENTS

 These libraries should run in a TensorRT-capable device with GPU and CUDA.
-The use cases shown here run in an Nvidia Jetson AGX Orin 64GB.
-In this device, TensorRT is included in the Jetpack software package of NVidia.
 Refer to the installation: (https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html).
 The version that has been tested is TensorRT 10.9.

 For Python, we also require to install libnvinfer:
 `sudo apt-get install -y python3-libnvinfer*`